Chamber of Commerce

 A compact beach community just east of Pensacola at the far northwestern tip of the state, Navarre Beach beckons with 12 miles of pristine white shoreline.
 Nestled between Gulf Islands National Seashore and Navarre Beach County Park, this beach community offers solitude and simplicity.
 Its pristine beaches are named among the best in the nation year after year, and visitors compare crossing Navarre Bridge to transcending paradise time and time again.
 And so, relaxation is the main attraction here.
 Visitors can sun on the beach, swim in emerald waters, enjoy a picnic in the park or pedal along a scenic bike path.

-In 2010, the Navarre Beach fishing pier was rebuilt after repeated damage from hurricanes.
-At 1,545-feet, it is currently the longest fishing pier on the Gulf of Mexico and in the state of Florida.
+At 1,545-feet, the Navarre Beach fishing pier is currently the longest fishing pier on the Gulf of Mexico and in the state of Florida.
 Navarre has a park on the mainland next to Navarre Beach Bridge and the Intracoastal Waterway that contains a Visitor Information Center, water splash pad, duck pond, butterfly house, Navarre Beach Science Station, playground, gazebos, pier and small beach area.

 A large portion of the scenes in Jaws 2 were filmed off the coast of Navarre and Navarre Beach in 1977.